-Our Case Management Department focuses on providing great customer service while assisting the individuals we serve and their families towards meeting their goals and living a meaningful life.
+Our Case Management and Program Quality departments focus on providing great customer service while assisting the individuals we serve and their families towards meeting their goals and living a meaningful life.
 Using a Person-Centered approach, we strive to empower individuals in services to have input and control of their lives and to make safe and informed choices.

 We Will Help You…

 - Understand what services are available and help you determine if you meet criteria for developmental disability services